 - the preparedness of private renting agents and landlords to rent to resettled refugees and existing provisions to prevent discrimination in the housing market.

-- Resettled refugees tend to be over-represented in insecure and substandard housing, to suffer discrimination in the housing market, and to be relatively mobile in the early integration period.
+- Resettled refugees tend to be over-represented in insecure and substandard housing, suffer discrimination in the housing market, and are relatively mobile in the early integration period.